Outage Analysis and Beamwidth Optimization for Positioning-Assisted Beamforming: Numerical Results

 \section{Numerical Results}

-Figure \ref{distance} compares the outage probabilities with different positioning error, where $\theta_{3dB}$ is fixed to be $0.1$ rad ($5.73^\circ $).
-It is shown that the bounds in \eqref{eq-19} are sufficiently tight at the practical link distances.
+Figure \ref{distance} compares the outage probabilities with different positioning error, where $\theta_{3dB}$ is fixed to be $0.1$ rad ($5.73^\circ $). {{An antenna with the certain parameters $\theta_{3dB}$ and $a_m$ can be designed with the technique in \cite[Chap.
+3]{ModernAntennaDesign2005}.}} It is shown that the bounds in \eqref{eq-19} are sufficiently tight at the practical link distances.
 It can also be observed that the outage probability drops within the region $d\in(0, 75]$, and then rises in $d \in (75,120]$.
 An explanation is that when the receiver is too close to the transmitter, the pointing error angle $\theta$ in Fig. \ref{SystemModel} randomly varies in a large region, and using a fixed beam is not able to cover such a large angular range, resulting in a high outage probability.
 By comparing the black and blue curves, we can observe that the higher positioning accuracy, quantified by $\sigma_1$ and $\sigma_2$, can reduce the outage probability.
 Besides, the largest positioning error direction in Fig. \ref{SystemModel}, quantified by $\varphi$, also has significant impact on the outage probability.
 Specifically, when $\varphi=\pi/2$, the outage probability is the lowest, this is because the error along the $\varphi=\pi/2$ direction influences less on the pointing error angle $\theta$.
-These results imply that the base station should be selected based on the positioning error pattern characterized by $\textbf{R}$.
+These results imply that the basestations should be selected based on the positioning error pattern characterized by $\textbf{R}$.